PyDataAgents/PyDataAgents/docs/Actions and Transitions.md

 [Go to Summary](#summary)
 ## `LinkBufferAction` (in `pydag\statemachine\actions\buffers\LinkBufferAction.py`)

-`Action` that's only function is to link a buffer from grabber to the statemachine therefore an empty execute method is provided
+`Action` that's only function is to link a buffer from agent to the statemachine therefore an empty execute method is provided
 | Field | Type | Default | Description |
 |-------|------|---------|-------------|